 Interest Rate in the United States averaged 5.47 percent from 1971 until 2021, reaching an all time high of 20 percent in March of 1980 and a record low of 0.25 percent in December of 2008.
 This page provides the latest reported value for - United States Fed Funds Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Fed Funds Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Interest Rate in the United States is expected to be 0.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in the United States to stand at 0.25 in 12 months time.
-In the long-term, the United States Fed Funds Rate is projected to trend around 0.25 percent in 2022, according to our econometric models.
+Interest Rate in the United States is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Fed Funds Rate is projected to trend around 1.75 percent in 2023, according to our econometric models.